Ash dieback in Brighton & Hove

 It’s thought that we're going to lose around 80% of our ash trees in the UK.
 This is going to have a devastating impact on the landscape and the biodiversity of our woodlands, as well as between habitats as we lose hedges and individual trees outside of woods.

-The Woodland Trust predict the cost or removing diseased ash will be £15 billion.
+The Woodland Trust predicts the cost of removing diseased ash will be £15 billion.
 This includes the practical expense of removing and clearing up dead and dying trees, to the loss of its environmental services such as air purification.

 There is hope on the horizon.
 Initial findings suggest there might be some trees that are tolerant to ash dieback, meaning that the population could eventually recover over time (likely over 50 years).